cristianbuse/VBA-FastDictionary/Implementation.md

 ## Compatibility with ```Scripting.Dictionary```

 The Dictionary presented in this repository is designed to be a drop-in replacement for ```Scripting.Dictionary``` (Microsoft Scripting Runtime - scrrun.dll on Windows).
-However, there are a few differences and their purpose is to make this Dictionary the better choice from a functionality perspective.
+However, there are a few differences, and their purpose is to make this Dictionary the better choice from a functionality perspective.

 ### Hashing Numbers incompatibility